 So to recap the only steps needed for basic, linear luminosity and color, raw conversion are

-- Load the raw file into memory and subtract Black Levels
+- Get linear image data from the raw file and subtract Black Levels

 - White Balance it